floatdrop/yajob/readme.md

 # yajob [![Build Status](https://travis-ci.org/floatdrop/yajob.svg?branch=master)](https://travis-ci.org/floatdrop/yajob)

-> Job queue with tags, priorities and scheduled jobs
+> Yet another job queue with tags, priorities and scheduled jobs

+This is implementation of job queue with MongoDB.
+As like other attempts it utilizes atomic `findAndModify` to grab jobs, but with much more simple API to use it:

 ## Usage